-You're likely to start by seeing your family doctor or a general practitioner.
-Depending on the underlying cause of your condition, you may need to see a specialist — such as a doctor who specializes in male genital problems (urologist), a doctor who specializes in the hormonal systems (endocrinologist), a doctor who diagnoses and treats mental health problems (psychiatrist) or another type of specialist.
+If you've been having trouble achieving orgasm, talk with your primary care doctor.
+Your doctor may refer you to a specialist — such as a doctor who specializes in male genital problems (urologist), a doctor who specializes in the hormonal systems (endocrinologist), a doctor who diagnoses and treats mental health problems (psychiatrist), or another type of specialist.

 What you can do

 A physical exam and medical history may be all that's needed to recommend treatment for delayed ejaculation.
 However, if delayed ejaculation appears to be caused by an underlying problem that might need treatment, you may need further tests or you may need to see a specialist.

 Tests for underlying problems can include:

 To find the best treatment for you, the doctor will first need to determine whether your delayed ejaculation is due to an underlying medical condition, a psychological issue or another concern.
 Delayed ejaculation treatment depends on the underlying cause but may include taking a medication or making changes to medications you currently take, undergoing psychological counseling, or addressing alcohol abuse or illegal drug use.